bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="3.08 Cloning the Unordered List." />
 </p>

-The next thing what we are going to do, is we are going to clone the on ordered list.
+<p>The next thing what we are going to do, is we are going to clone the on
+ordered list.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~ 334. example, cloning the unordered list (199) ~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">